inciteful-xyz/inciteful-docs/quick-start.md

 In this instance, it is a depth 2 graph, with 6,387 papers and 51,973 citations.
 To better understand what this means in the context of Inciteful head over to [Graphs Explained](graphs-explained).

 ### Important Papers
 We'll skip past the `Filters` section and head down to the tables.
 The first table covers the `Most Important` papers, as measured by the [PageRank](graphs-explained#what-is-page-rank) algorithm.
-PageRank goes beyond simple citation counts and it values papers which are cited by other important papers, so you don't need to have a lot of citations to be important, just be cited by imporant papers.
+PageRank goes beyond simple citation counts and it values papers which are cited by other important papers, so you don't need to have a lot of citations to be important, just be cited by important papers.

 ![Important Papers](assets/images/qs-important.png)